History

 1964 – After three years of planning and politicking – led by Tufts President Nils Wessell – the trustees approve an A&S Faculty recommendation to create an Experimental College.
 Students are invited to sit on the Board, making it the first ever university community to include students.

-1966 – Faculty approve – after much lobbying by supportive faculty, students, President Wessell – full voting status for students on the ExCollege Board.
+1966 – Faculty approve – after much lobbying by supportive faculty, students, and President Wessell – full voting status for students on the ExCollege Board.

 1968 – Joanne Ross, a high-school graduate and veteran community organizer offers the first Visiting Lecturer taught course in the Experimental Course, "Urban Poverty."
 It is an overwhelming success and initiates an important direction for the future of the ExCollege's curriculum.